-A few weeks ago, Target made headlines with an announcement that it’s planning to revamp its grocery section to zero in on fewer categories to attract urban dwellers and young families, with what appears to be a strong focus on the Millennial generation.
+A few weeks ago, Target made headlines with an announcement that it’s planning to revamp its grocery section.
+They’re zeroing in on fewer categories to attract urban dwellers and young families with what appears to be a strong focus on the Millennial generation.
 As a generational consulting firm, there’s always a lot for us to learn—both good and bad—when we see companies adjusting their marketing to focus on specific generations.
-And these days more and more organizations are trying to capitalize on the 20-30 something Millennials, who are becoming the key “target” market for many goods and services.
+And these days more and more organizations are trying to capitalize on the 20–30-something Millennials who are becoming the key target market for many goods and services.

-But there is a flag raised by this whole endeavor – while Target seems to be focusing on the Millennials, are they drifting away from the needs of other generations?
+But there is a flag raised by this whole endeavor.
+While Target seems to be focusing on the Millennials, are they drifting away from the needs of other generations?
 Every time I’m in line ready to make my purchase, there’s always a lovely little Traditionalist right in front of me, trying to write a check for her Grape Nuts.
-Aggravating and adorable as that situation is, the store can always count on that Trad to hand over that check on a routine basis, because the Greatest Generation is loyal to a fault.
+Aggravating and adorable as that situation is, the store can always count on that Trad to hand over that check on a routine basis, because their generation is loyal to a fault.
 As long as they get that courteous “thank you” as they bundle up and head out the door, they’ll be back.

-Baby Boomers strive to stay on the cutting edge, and always want what’s best for their Millennial children, so all of these proposed changes being made by Target will probably sit well with them.
-That said, in order to appeal to the busy Boomer demographic, it’s important to make their lives easier, and simplification is the key word when marketing to the Sandwich Generation.
-The last thing Boomers want is for their already complicated lives to become even more complicated, so hopefully some of Target’s basic stand-by products and brands will remain on the grocery shelves.
+Baby Boomers strive to stay on the cutting edge and always want what’s best for their Millennial children, so all of these proposed changes being made by Target will probably sit well with them.
+That said, in order to appeal to the busy Boomer demographic, it’s important to make their lives easier, and simplification is the key word when marketing to a sandwich generation.
+The last thing Boomers want is for their already complicated lives to become even more complicated, so hopefully, some of Target’s basic stand-by products and brands will remain on the grocery shelves.